-As soon as you start playing with Albion V – Tundra, you understand it’s by name “Tundra”.
-Even if you are no big fan of the typical Scandinavian sound, pop music always has it’s percentage of that sound, so you are bound to recognize it.
-It is a very particular coloring of sound that, to my knowing, has not been compiled before, and making it available will definitely help diversity and change to remain constant factors of the scoring music history.
+As soon as you start playing with Albion V – Tundra, you understand it’s name “Tundra”.
+Even if you are no big fan of the typical Scandinavian sound, pop music always has its percentage of that sound, so you are bound to recognize it.
+It is a very particular coloring of sound that, to my knowledge, has not been compiled before, and making it available will definitely help diversity and change to remain constant factors of the scoring music history.

 The sound of “Tundra” is not very loud, but extremely powerful.
 As always, the microphone positions add an enormous level of flexibility to the sound, and the great sound quality really makes it easy to see the point of this library.
 It has once been said that the spaces between the lines are responsible for the meaning of a picture.
 Albion V really shows that there is truth to that, and that good sound does not depend on volume.

 And while the sound does match the icy feel of Scandinavian beauty, I found it to do warm and tender just as well, and be as flexible as I have grown to expect from Spitfire Audio’s libraries.

 For those of you who know the Spitfire interfaces, there is not much new, but we know that just because there is nothing to fix if nothing is broken.
 I felt right at home in the comfort of the simplistic but extremely elegant and functional User Interface.
 For those new to it, it may take a few moments, but it’s fairly intuitive and quick to learn.
 Plus the very helpful tool-tips that appear on the first start, make it easy for everyone to get the ins and outs right away.